 Stuart Clayman received his PhD in Computer Science in 1994 and is a Senior Research Fellow at UCL EEE department.
 He co-authored over 40 conference and journal papers.
 His research interests are in the areas of software engineering and programming paradigms; distributed systems; virtualized compute and networks, network and systems management; sensor systems and smart city platforms.
 He does reviews for journals and has served on the TPC for many conferences, as well as being a Conference Organiser for NetSoft and the O4SDI workshops.
 He also has extensive experience in the commercial arena undertaking architecture and development for software engineering, distributed systems and networking systems.
 He has run his own technology start-up in the area of NoSQL databases, sensor data, and digital media.

-Prof. dr. Theo Gevers is Full Professor of Computer Vision at the University of Amsterdam.
-His research area is artificial intelligence with the focus on computer vision/deep learning and in particular image processing, 3D (object) understanding and human-behavior analysis with industrial/societal applications in fashion/retail, healthcare, real estate, smart cities, and automotive.
-He is co-founder of Sightcorp, 3DUniversum and Scanm.
+Prof. dr. Theo Gevers is a Full Professor of Computer Vision at the University of Amsterdam.
+His research area is Artificial Intelligence with the focus on machine learning and computer vision and in particular image processing, 3D (object) understanding and human-behavior analysis with industrial and societal applications in fashion/retail, healthcare, real estate, smart cities, and automotive.
+He is the co-founder of Sightcorp, 3DUniversum and Scanm.
+Prof. Gevers has published over 150 papers and three books.
+He is an Organizer, General Chair, and Program Committee member for various conferences, and an Invited Speaker at major conferences.

 Personal Web: https://staff.science.uva.nl/th.gevers/